 Hello!
-I am a PhD student in philosophy at NYU, advised by Daniel Viehoff, John Richardson, and Béatrice Longuenesse.
-I work mainly in two areas: (1) contemporary social and political philosophy, and (2) the history of 19th and 20th century continental philosophy (and related political writing).
+I am a Visiting Assistant Professor in the Department of Philosophy at Union College, in Schenectady, NY.
+I earned my PhD at NYU in September ’22, advised by Daniel Viehoff, John Richardson, and Béatrice Longuenesse.
+I work mainly in two areas: (1) contemporary social and political philosophy, and (2) history of 19th and 20th century continental and anti-colonial philosophy.

-My research focuses on how self-determination or self-governance, sometimes called positive freedom, can be realized in modern conditions.
-I follow this theme from 19th century philosophers like Kierkegaard and Marx into the philosophy of 20th century working-class, gender/sexual, and anti-colonial liberation movements.
+My research examines the tension between the values of community and freedom, and how they might be realized together in modern conditions.
+I follow this theme from historical modern philosophers like Rousseau, Marx, Kierkegaard, and Fanon into the philosophy of 20th century working-class, gender/sexual, and anti-colonial liberation movements.
 I also work on the relationship between racism, gender, and class.

-You can read about some of my papers on these topics here.
+You can read about some of my papers on the above topics here.
 You can also read about my project of teaching non-canonical political philosophy from 20th century liberation movements here.
 My current CV is here.